ltearno/builder-generator/README.md

 		private String e;

 		@UseBuilderGenerator
 		public ComplexClass(@Mandatory String a, String b, @Mandatory String c, String d, @Mandatory String e) {
-			...
+			... // your normal constructor
 		}
 	}
-}

-When you want to create an instance of this class, you use the builder :
+When you want to create an instance of this class, you use the generated builder :

 		ComplexClass instance = ComplexClassBuilder
 				.withA("this one is mandatory")